3DO/christopherpoole.github.com/_posts/2013-03-28-ord-bot-hadron-unboxing.md

 ![](/static/images/ordbot/motor.png)

-The stepper motor driver board purchase also included a full cable hardness for all motors, 6 end stops and thermistors:
+The stepper motor driver board purchase also included a full cable hardness for all motors, 6 end stops, and thermistors:

 ![](/static/images/ordbot/cables.png)